ChiaraVan1/remote-job-monitor/README.md

    pip install -r requirements.txt
    ```
 3. **Prepare the company list:**
-   Ensure `companies.xlsx` is present and includes a `Region` column that lists `Worldwide` companies.
+   Ensure `companies.xlsx` is present and includes a `Region` column.
+Rows containing `Worldwide` or `Global` (case-insensitive, even when combined with other regions such as `USA, Worldwide`) will be processed.
 The script normalizes column names to lower case, so `Region`, `region`, or `REGION` are all accepted.

 ## Running the Monitor